General Shareholder Questions

 What is the basis of the Company’s confidence in new management in China?

-PET’s China business has been fundamentally restructured and new senior management has been appointed.
+PET’s China business has been fundamentally restructured and a new senior management team is being put in place, with recruitment underway for a new General Manager.
 Appropriate due diligence has been undertaken in respect of those appointments, including with the support of a professional recruitment firm in China.
 The new leadership team in China is professional, experienced and is implementing new go-to-market strategies and business development plans.
 Financial reporting procedures, delegated authority policies and risk management processes have been reviewed and improved and material banking transactions now require head office authorisation.

 Has any of the Company’s valuable intellectual property been compromised as a result of the China matters?